Attention Bill Payment Users: Hurricane Florence Could Impact USPS Payments

 Consumers should not provide this or any other information to the caller.

-NCUA offers extensive information to help consumers identify frauds and scams at its Fraud Prevention Center.
+NCUA offers extensive information to help consumers identify frauds and scams at its Fraud Prevention Center (external website).

 Consumers who suspect they may have become victims of identity theft should immediately contact their financial institutions and, if necessary, close existing accounts and open new ones.
 NCUA urges consumers also contact the three major credit bureaus—Equifax (866-349-5191), Experian (888-397-3742) and TransUnion (800-916-8800)—to request a fraud alert be placed on their credit reports.